ChrisWhealy/Cordova-Create/README.md

   `cva-create restart`

-`cva-create` will restore the build steps and execution environment that were used by the last build attempt, and restart the build process from first failed step.
+`cva-create` will restore the build steps and execution environment that were used by the last build attempt, and restart the build process from the first failed step.

 Steps are determined to have succeeded or failed based on their return code: